This page provides key terminology that applies to Network Connectivity products. Review these terms to better understand how each product works.

-- The set of valid regions for an attachment depends upon the colocation facility used by the Cloud Interconnect.
+- The set of valid regions for an attachment depends on the colocation facility used by the Cloud Interconnect.

 You can set the capacity of each attachment.
 For a list of capacities, see the Pricing page.
 The default attachment capacity is 10 Gbps.

-Since the capacity setting only limits the egress bandwidth from Google Cloud to the colocation facility for the Cloud Interconnect connection, it's recommended that you configure an egress rate limiter on your router for your connection.
+Because the capacity setting only limits the egress bandwidth from Google Cloud to the colocation facility for the Interconnect connection, we recommend that you configure an egress rate limiter on your router for your connection.
 Configuring this limiter enables you to cap the maximum ingress bandwidth to your VPC network for traffic using that connection.

 For Partner Interconnect